Richland High School freshman commits suicide - YakTriNews.com

-RICHLAND, Wash. — A note sent out by the Richland School District confirms that a student at Richland High School committed suicide over the weekend.
+RICHLAND, Wash. — A note sent out by the Richland School District confirms that a student at Richland High School died by suicide over the weekend.

 Limited information has been revealed up to this point: The student was a freshman, likely in the 14-15-year-old range, and that the incident occurred on Saturday morning.